tum-pbs/pbdl-book/overview.md

 for scientific advances.
 Numerical methods themselves are a good example.
 Around 1950, numerical approximations and solvers had a tough standing.
-E.g., to cite H. Goldstine, numerical instabilies were considered to be a "constant source of anxiety in the future" {cite}`goldstine1990history`.
+E.g., to cite H. Goldstine, numerical instabilities were considered to be a "constant source of anxiety in the future" {cite}`goldstine1990history`.
-By now we have a pretty good grasp of these instabilities, and numerical methods are ubiquitous, and well established.
+By now we have a pretty good grasp of these instabilities, and numerical methods are ubiquitous and well established.

 Thus, it is important to be aware of the fact that -- in a way -- there is nothing magical or otherworldly to deep learning methods.
 They're simply another set of